 This beginner’s course lays the foundation for all of the courses in this program.
 Students learn the basic elements of citizenship which are observed in members of healthy natural communities.
 The experiential activities of the course help students learn through direct sensory perception how these have broken down.
 They gain a basic understanding of the ways in which members of modern industrialized cultures relate dysfunctionally with nature.
 Through experiential activities in nature (that students do on their own) and small group online discussions, students explore their senses, learn about the roles of attraction and consent, and discover how to create moments that let Earth teach and inspire.
 They practice the basic steps of the Natural Systems Thinking Process.

 Interact Groups of 3-5 students share experiences and insights in email posts once per week.
 The groups are co-facilitated by a more experienced student, with guidance from the instructor as needed throughout the course.
 As in all of our experiential group classes, students quickly learn that nature is the true expert here.

 This course helps most students to decide whether the program is right for them.
-During week 5/6 of the ECO 500/600 course students may apply for admission to the Certificate program or one of the Degree program tracks by completing the Project NatureConnect Student Cooperative Contract.
+Midway through the ECO 500/600 (B) course students may apply for admission to the Certificate program or one of the Degree program tracks by completing the Project NatureConnect Student Cooperative Contract.

 Required E-Book for Eco 500 B (included): The Web of Life Imperative by Dr. Michael Cohen.